Jump to Content

 How does Google incorporate climate action into your energy usage?

 Building on our first two decades of progress, in 2020 we launched our third decade of climate action — our most ambitious yet.
-We have a bold goal to reach net-zero emissions across all of our operations and value chain by 2030, supported by a goal to run on 24/7 carbon-free energy (CFE) on every grid where we operate.
+We have set a moonshot to reach net-zero emissions across all of our operations and value chain by 2030, supported by another climate moonshot to run on 24/7 carbon-free energy (CFE) on every grid where we operate.

 We also strive to build the world’s most energy-efficient computing infrastructure, supported by responsible water use practices and a commitment to minimizing waste.
 Our data centers remain some of the most efficient in the world, and we continue working to optimize their use of electricity, water, and materials.
-In 2023, the average annual power usage effectiveness (PUE) for our global fleet of data centers was 1.10, compared with the industry average of 1.58 — meaning that Google data centers used about 5.8 times less overhead energy for every unit of IT equipment energy.
+In 2024, the average annual power usage effectiveness (PUE) for our global fleet of data centers was 1.09, compared with the industry average of 1.56 — meaning that Google data centers used about 84% less overhead energy for every unit of IT equipment energy.

 For more details, check out our latest Environmental Report.